 The nasal septum is a mix of bone and cartilage that separates your nostrils.
 If your nasal septum is bent, it can affect your breathing.
-Septoplasty involves straightening your nasal septum, which can help to straighten out your nasal cavities and make it easier to breath.
+Septoplasty involves straightening your nasal septum, which can help straighten out your nasal cavities and make it easier to breathe.

 The curved bones along the walls of your nasal passage, called turbinates, can sometimes interfere with breathing.
 A turbinate reduction involves reducing the size of these bones to help open up your airway.

 This procedure involves attaching an electrode to the main nerve that controls your tongue, called the hypoglossal nerve.
 The electrode is connected to a device similar to a pacemaker.
 When you stop breathing in your sleep, it stimulates your tongue muscles to prevent them from blocking your airway.

 This is a newer treatment option with promising results.
 However,